Pran2805/Age_Calculator/README.md

 # CODEALPHA_Age_Calculator
-Age Calculator which calculate the age from your current input
+# Age Calculator

+Welcome to the Age Calculator project!
+This tool takes your birthdate as input and calculates your age.

+Thank you for using the Age Calculator!